People of the Witchcraft Trials:

-The Salem witch trials were a series of hearings and prosecutions of people accused of witchcraft in colonial Massachusetts, between February 1692 and May 1693.
-Despite being generally known as the “Salem Witch Trials,” the preliminary hearings in 1692 were actually conducted in several towns across the province, including Salem Village (now Danvers), Ipswich, Andover and Salem Towne.
-The most infamous trials were conducted by the Court of Oyer and Terminer in 1692 in Salem Towne.
+The Salem witch trials were a series of hearings and prosecutions of people accused of witchcraft in colonial Massachusetts between February 1692 and May 1693.
+Despite being generally known as the “Salem Witch Trials,” the preliminary hearings in 1692 were actually conducted in several towns across the province, including Salem Village (now Danvers), Ipswich, Andover, and Salem Towne.
+The Court of Oyer and Terminer conducted the most infamous trials in 1692 in Salem Towne.

 There was no separation between church and state, and people who did not attend meetings were suspect and could be punished.
-Many towns had a rule that a man could not vote if he was not a member of a church.
+Many towns had a rule that a man could not vote if he was not a church member.
 Because lying was considered a sin, it was punishable by law.
-Hangings were not common; but, when one occurred it was a form of entertainment that young children were encouraged to attend.
+Hangings were not common, but it was a form of entertainment that young children were encouraged to attend when one occurred.
 The most popular part of the hanging was the last words when the person about to be executed would say goodbye to his or her family.
 Puritans reasoned allowing children to witness hangings would teach them the consequence of immoral behavior.

 Life was an exhausting array of chores with little amusement.
 The average family made their own bread, butter, cider, ale, clothes, candles, and just about everything else they used.
 Every member of the family could expect to work from morning to night.
 Houses were dark, damp, and depressing.
-A candle was always burning, even in the middle of the day because the tiny windows let in so little light.
+Even in the middle of the day, a candle was always burning because the tiny windows let in so little light.

 Though Salem was never attacked, there was a real fear of Indians, especially due to an orphan from Maine who had watched his parents killed by Indians.